hkhc/jarbird.github.io/docs/reference/pom-reference.md

 | `dist`    | `repo` or `manual`                 |
 | `comment` | Additional comment to the license. |

-See [this](https://maven.apache.org/pom.html#licenses) for full description of the block.
+See [this](https://maven.apache.org/pom.html#licenses) for a full description of the block.

 ## `developers` <a href="#developers"/>